 How to tell someone they are overstepping boundaries at work?

 Addressing boundary violations can be challenging but necessary to maintain a healthy work environment.
-Here are some steps to effectively communicate when someone is overstepping boundaries:
+Communication styles and modifiers in the workplace play a major role here: These are some steps to effectively communicate when someone is overstepping boundaries:

 - Choose the Right Time and Place: Find a private and neutral setting to discuss the issue without distractions or interruptions.